THE IMAGINATION AGENCY

 Kübra Gümüşay is a bestselling author, speaker and founder of award winning organisations and campaigns.
 She is currently a fellow at The New Institute in Hamburg, researching just futures, real utopias and politics of imagination.

-She is the author of the bestselling book “Sprache § Sein” (“Speaking and Being”, Profile Books) and founder of several award winning campaigns and associations – most recently eeden, a feminist co-creation space in Hamburg (selected as „Kultur- und Kreativpiloten Deutschland“ in 2019), and future_s, a feminist research- and advocacy organisation for desirable futures.
+She is the author of the bestselling book “Sprache § Sein” (“Speaking and Being”, Profile Books), founder of several award winning campaigns and associations – most recently eeden, a feminist co-creation space in Hamburg (selected as „Kultur- und Kreativpiloten Deutschland“ in 2019), and future_s, a feminist research- and advocacy organisation for desirable futures.
 In 2018, Forbes Magazine selected her as one of “30 under 30” in Europe.
 In 2021 she was recipient of the Tarabya Artist in Residency Fellowship of the German Kulturakademie.
 And in 2022/3, a Senior Mercator Fellow at the Centre for Research in Arts, Humanities and Social Sciences (CRASSH), Leverhulme Centre for the Future of Intelligence and a Visiting Fellow at Jesus College, University of Cambridge.
-As of September 2023, she is a fellow at The New Institute in Hamburg, researching just futures, real utopias and politics of imagination.
+For more information visit her website.